 On December 31, 2001, the Company implemented a trustee profit sharing plan covering substantially all of its full-time employees.
 Employees become eligible to participate after one year of continuous service and attaining the age of 21.
 In 2005, the Company revised the plan to make all contributions by the Company discretionary.
-The Company contributed \$ 12,477 to the plan in 2015.
-The Company did not make contributions in 2014.
+The Company did not make contributions in 2016.
+The Company contributed \$12,477 to the plan in 2015.
 The plan contains a 401(k) feature, which provides for voluntary employee contributions of up to 15 percent of qualifying wages.